boaster/git/ctf.infosecinstitute.com/Level 13/README.md

 HoneyPY.PNG       blank.gif         bootstrap.min.js  favicon.ico       honeypy(1)        img               jquery.js
 $
 ```
-Browsing to the directory and opening the [HoneyPY.PNG](HoneyPY.PNG) file, we see the flag
+Browsing to the directory and opening the [HoneyPY.PNG](HoneyPY.PNG) file, we see the flag.
 infosec_flagis_morepackets